Students walking through forest

 Are there any hidden costs?

 Programming is entirely free.
-Any supplies or materials needed will be distributed to participants for online programming.
-In-person activities, including delicious Indigenous-made meals, are covered too!
+Any supplies or materials needed for in-person activities, including delicious Indigenous-made meals, are covered too!

 If you have any questions or concerns, please contact Meghan Young, Land and Water Program Assistant, at Meghan.Young@umanitoba.ca